 The ancestors of living Native Americans arrived in North America about 15 thousand years ago.
-As a result, over the millennia, a wide diversity of communities, societies, and cultures finally developed on the continent.
+As a result, a wide diversity of communities, societies, and cultures finally developed on the continent over the millennia.

 Native Tribes of North America